Joe Cocker: Early career and the Grease Band (1961–1969)

-During his US tour, Cocker played at several large festivals, including the Newport Rock Festival and the Denver Pop Festival.
+During his US tour, Cocker played at several large festivals, including the Newport Pop Festival and the Denver Pop Festival.
 In August, Denny Cordell heard about the planned concert in Woodstock, New York and convinced organiser Artie Kornfeld to book Cocker and the Grease Band for the Woodstock Festival.
 The group had to be flown into the festival by helicopter due to the large crowds.
 They performed several songs, including "Feelin' Alright?", "Something's Comin' On", "Let's Go Get Stoned", "I Shall Be Released" and "With a Little Help from My Friends".
 Cocker would later say that the experience was "like an eclipse ... it was a very special day."

 Directly after Woodstock, Cocker released his second album, Joe Cocker!
 Impressed by his version of "With a Little Help from My Friends", Paul McCartney and George Harrison allowed Cocker to use their songs "She Came In Through the Bathroom Window" and "Something" for the album.
 Recorded during a break in touring in the spring and summer, the album reached number 11 on the US charts and garnered a second UK hit with the Leon Russell song, "Delta Lady".

 In August 1969, Cocker performed at the Isle of Wight Festival at Wootton Bridge, Isle of Wight, England.
 Throughout 1969 he was featured on variety TV shows like The Ed Sullivan Show and This Is Tom Jones.
 Onstage, he exhibited an idiosyncratic physical intensity, flailing his arms and playing air guitar.
 At the end of the year Cocker was unwilling to embark on another US tour, so he dissolved the Grease Band.